-Open up your favorite note-taking app and read closely - we’ve rounded up 10 sales communities where you can connect with real sales pros and level up your game.
+Open up your favorite note-taking app and read closely - we’ve rounded up the 10 best sales communities where you can connect with real sales pros and level up your game.

 Included in this list are some large groups with thousands of followers, and some smaller groups with just a few hundred close-knit members.
 Following larger groups can be helpful for asking questions and getting a broad range of answers, while membership in smaller groups can connect you with others in your specific community, affinity group, or field.